 While the hotel industry is seasonal in nature, periods of higher revenues vary property-by-property and performance is dependent on location and guest base.
 Based on historical performance, revenues from franchise and management contracts are generally higher in the second and third quarters than in the first or fourth quarters due to increased leisure travel during the spring and summer months.
-Our cash provided by operating activities tends to be lower in the first half of the year and substantially higher in the second half of the year.
-However, given the impact of COVID-19 in 2020, our second quarter was the most severely impacted and as such, we had higher revenues and cash flows in the third and fourth quarters.
-However, during 2021, our revenues and cash provided by operating activities returned to the historic seasonality as our business recovered from the pandemic.
+Our cash from operating activities may not necessarily follow the same seasonality as our revenues and may vary due to timing of working capital requirements and other investment activities.
 The seasonality of our business may cause fluctuations in our quarterly operating results, earnings, profit margins and cash flows.
 As we expand into new markets and geographical locations, we may experience increased or different seasonality dynamics that create fluctuations in operating results different from the fluctuations we have experienced in the past.